dengking/programming-language/docs/C++/Expert/Herb-Sutter/Effective-Concurrency-Serial/11-Maximize-Locality-Minimize-Contention/index.md

-1. Express it: Find the work that can be parallelized effectively.
+1、Express it: Find the work that can be parallelized effectively.

-2. Then don't lose it: Avoid visible and invisible scalability busters like the ones noted in this article.
+2、Then don't lose it: Avoid visible and invisible scalability busters like the ones noted in this article.